 These credit cards can essentially offer you a 6 month or 12 month interest free loan, or sometimes, even longer, depending on the deal and how good your credit score is.

 The idea with a 0% purchases credit card is that your balance will not accumulate any interest on it during the interest free period.
 It's best used to make one or two big purchases when you first get the credit card, and pay it off in instalments, spread out over the course of the interest free period.
+Make sure you have a plan for paying off the borrowing, otherwise you could get into debt problems.

 For example, if you want to buy an annual train season ticket for £5,000, which would be cheaper than renewing your ticket every month, you could put the purchase on your interest free credit card, and repay the debt monthly (which would be like paying for a monthly ticket, only cheaper).